by Alex Vikoulov

 About the Author:

-Alex Vikoulov is a futurist, evolutionary extrapolist, transhumanist singularitarian, digital philosopher, founder of Ecstadelic Media, painter and media artist, author of "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution".
-Graduated in 1999 from Armstrong University.
+Alex Vikoulov is a futurist, evolutionary extrapolist, transhumanist singularitarian, digital philosopher, founder of Ecstadelic Media, painter and media artist, author of "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution."
 Currently lives in Burlingame, California (San Francisco Bay Area).